cfuhrman/the-big-switch/content/posts/introduction.md

 A few things to be aware of:

-1. As of this writing, I have not procured a new phone number yet as I do not plan to get a new number until 2025.
+1. As of this writing, I have not procured a new phone number yet as I do not plan to get a new number until the end of December 2025.
 2. While I've created a couple of new GMail accounts, they are not considered "active" yet.
 This will happen once I get a new phone number.
 3. Do not expect much content here until after I get a new cell phone number